 The Mandarin Immersion Program is an academically challenging and enriching program for developing linguistic proficiency in Mandarin and English.
 Students enter the program in kindergarten and continue through fifth grade at Ben Franklin Elementary School.
-In 2016-17, the program has expanded to sixth and seventh grade at Jason Lee Middle School.
+In 2016-17, the program has expanded to sixth and eighth grade at Jason Lee Middle School.

 Students throughout Vancouver Public Schools may apply.

 At the kindergarten level, approximately 90 percent of instruction will be in Mandarin and 10 percent in English to facilitate early Mandarin Chinese language acquisition and literacy development.